The people you know, your network of connections, are the foundation of your business.

 You meet so many people, why try to remember all of the details.
 And unless you’re an exception, you won’t remember.

 Maybe you think this will take too much time.
-Trust me, if you don’t keep track, you will either get it wrong or spend time trying to backtrack and figure it out which will probably cost you more time that it would have taken to capture it in the first place.
+Trust me, if you don’t keep track, you will either get it wrong or spend time trying to backtrack and figure it out which will probably cost you more time than it would have taken to capture it in the first place.

 Benefits of Paying Attention

-I could go on for eternity about why this is a good idea but you don’t have that kind of time.
+I could go on for an eternity about why this is a good idea but you don’t have that kind of time.
 So here are just a few reasons to jump on board.